Origin and History

 This company was created in 1422, at the time of Jeanne d'Arc, and existed for 366 years, till 1788, without interruption or transformation.
 It was initially attached to the personal bodyguard of the king under the name of Cent lances écossaises (Hundred Scot lances).
 In 1445, it was known as the 1ère Compagnie d'ordonnance.

-In 1665, the company was owned by the Stuart and its captains were often of royal blood.
-Then James II Duke of York ceded the unit to Louis XIV.
+Until 1665, the company was owned by the Stuart and its captains were often of royal blood.
+In 1665, James II Duke of York ceded the unit to Louis XIV.
 From this time, the company recruited in France while retaining its name of Compagnie écossaise.

 For the organisation of this company, please refer to Gendarmerie de France Organisation.
 At war, it was the senior company of the first squadron of the Gendarmerie de France, paired with the Gendarmes de Bourgogne.